TobiasRp/jekyll-now/_posts/2022-03-31-Moment-Images.md

 Tobias Rapp, Christoph Peters, and Carsten Dachsbacher

-Accepted and presented at PacificVis 2022, to be published in IEEE Transactions on Visualization and Computer Graphics.
+Accepted and presented at PacificVis 2022 and awarded with an honorable mention.
+Published in IEEE Transactions on Visualization and Computer Graphics, 2022.

 ### Abstract